All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Compounded semaglutide comes from 503A or 503B compounding pharmacies.
 It is typically provided as a lyophilized powder that the patient reconstitutes with bacteriostatic water, or as a pre-mixed injectable solution.
 The delivery is via standard insulin syringes rather than auto-injector pens.

 There are no head-to-head clinical trials comparing compounded to brand semaglutide.
 The clinical evidence for semaglutide's efficacy and safety comes exclusively from trials using brand-name products.
-However, because the molecule is identical, the pharmacological effects are expected to be equivalent when the dose and administration route are the same.
+However, because the active ingredient is in the same class, the pharmacological effects are expected to be equivalent when the dose and administration route are the same.
 FormBlends sources compounded semaglutide from pharmacies that follow strict quality standards.

 What Patients Actually Notice When Switching